khemmyrick/mineralcat/README.md

 # EXTRA CREDIT

-2. EC: Display the most common or important details at the top of the details list.
-- Use shell to calculate which details are encountered most often.
-- You can decide on what order to display them in.
-- The other miscellaneous details can be in any order.

-3. EC: In addition to those provided, additional styles are added and used.
+2. EC: In addition to those provided, additional styles are added and used.
+- Add CSS ID tags to global.css, or start new css file.